apecloud/kubeblocks/docs/user_docs/user_docs 0.3.0/introduction_and_feature_list/feature_list.md

   * Supports volume expansion.

 * Backup and restore
-  * Supports snapshot backup in minute-level through EBS.
+  * Supports snapshot backup at minute-level through EBS.
   * Supports user-defined backup tools.
   * Supports automatic backup and manual backup.
   * Supports storing backup files in object storage such as S3, and you can specify the retention time.